yhchen-tsinghua/matrix-bgpsim/README.md

 1. The core topology is extracted by pruning all branch ASes.
 2. BGP routing simulation is performed only on the core topology.
-3. outes for branch ASes are efficiently reconstructed afterwards using their access AS’s routing table, e.g., by concatenating the branch sequence.
+3. Routes for branch ASes are efficiently reconstructed afterwards using their access AS’s routing table, e.g., by concatenating the branch sequence.

 This approach significantly reduces simulation complexity while preserving complete routing information.
 In practice, it can reduce topology size by over 30% in vertices, leaving only the core ASes for matrix-based computation.